wp-plugins/wp-social-sharing/readme.txt

 - Auto display to Post, Page and Media.
 - Custom Social Button text.
 - 100% responsive.
 - No Image, button created using CSS3.
-For device width less than 480px I have used one single image to display social icon.
+For device width less than 480px, this plugin used one single image to display social icons.
 - Provide Shortcode, can integrated with any theme easily.

 **Plugin Shortcode**
-You can use following shortcode
+You can also use following shortcode

 `
 [wp_social_sharing]